-Over the last 17 years, WordPress has undergone huge changes and advancements.
-But the biggest shift happened back in 2017 when they first introduced new content editor-Gutenberg to the world of WordPress users and developers.
+Over the last 18 years, WordPress has undergone huge changes and advancements.
+But the biggest shift happened back in 2017 when they first introduced the new content editor Gutenberg to the world of WordPress users and developers.

-Now, Gutenberg is supposed to be the future of WordPress and also regarded as the default WordPress editor.
+Now, Gutenberg is supposed to be the future of WordPress and is also regarded as the default WordPress editor.
 This block editor transforms the process of creating and publishing content in WordPress.
-That means if you are a WordPress fan then you need a strong grip over Gutenberg.
+That means if you are a WordPress fan, you need a strong grip on Gutenberg.

-To help you out, here we cover everything you need to know about Gutenberg with some easy guidelines step by step.
+To help you out, here we cover everything you need to know about Gutenberg WordPress Editor with step-by-step easy guidelines.

 Table of Contents

 - An Introduction to the WordPress Gutenberg Editor